Powering Investor-Worthy ESG Reporting

 Third parties like Intertek offer this sort of outsourced ESG verification, helping corporations to convince investors that their ESG reports are complete and trustworthy.
 These third parties may be the key providers of oversight in this space for the foreseeable future since the SEC has warned that its ability to verify corporate climate disclosures is “limited.”

 Another snag?
 80 percent of companies surveyed by PwC say they use the Global Reporting Initiative (GRI) ESG reporting framework, while 43 percent of investors say they would prefer to see ESG information aligned with Sustainability Accounting Standards Board (SASB) guidelines.
 So in a real way, companies and investors aren’t speaking the same sustainability language.
-(Thankfully, GRI and SASB have taken steps in recent months to reconcile their reporting frameworks, in an attempt to ease some of this friction.)
+(Thankfully, GRI and SASB have taken steps to complement each other, in an attempt to ease some of this friction.)

 Boosting confidence in ESG reporting